 This does not mean that the PLA is really a Chinese "three worlder," for it has arrived at these errors from its own standpoint.
 As we have remarked several times in our press, ideas similar to "three worlds-ism" are common to many stands that negate the revolution.
-But this does show the danger of denigrating the struggle against "three worlds-ism" and Maoism as the PLA did at the 8th Congress, where it talked of "the Chinese theory of 'three worlds'...[melting away] like salt crystals in water."
+But this does show the danger of denigrating the struggle against "three worlds-ism" and Maoism as the PLA did at the 8th Congress, where it talked of "the Chinese theory of 'three worlds' ... [melting away] like salt crystals in water."
 The crystals may have melted, but the water became salty.
 The fact is that the PLA only took the struggle against the "three worlds" theory so far.
 For example, on the question of the "third world," while the PLA put forth a number of correct and valuable general principles, it did not continue and show how these principles worked out in the struggle in various countries and it made various cryptic remarks about progressive leaders of some unnamed countries.
-Now, however, the PLA is retreating from its former stand and going back on what it wrote earlier in such famous articles as "The Theory and Practice of the Revolution."
+Now, however, the PLA is retreating from its former stand privilege of 'real politics' to the exclusive use of Herr Miquel and Co. ...
+They know that the workers' press and the workers' movement in Prussia (and therefore in the rest of Germany) exist solely pat la grace de la police [by the grace of the police].
+So they want to take the circumstances as they are, and not irritate the government, just like our 'republican' 'real politicians,' who are willing to 'put up with' a Hohenzollern emperor.